 The cpus metric returns an array of CPU/memory key-value pairs.
-This provides an alternative way of determining loadavg, but it requires you to query all your CPUs individually, and then average.
-In the example below, Idle = user + nice + sys.
+This provides an alternative way of understanding CPU utilization, but it requires you to query all your CPUs individually, cribl_wp Metric Dimension cribl_wp is a useful dimension that identifies the Worker Process that processed each event.